xelfus23/exercise-generator/README.md

-# React Native Authentication and User Details Flow
+# React Native Exercise/Workout Plan Generator

-This repository contains a React Native application that demonstrates a robust authentication system and a user details collection flow using Firebase.
-It addresses a common challenge of managing asynchronous operations and state updates in React Native.
+This repository contains a React Native application that generates personalized exercise or workout plans using the Google Gemini API.
+It allows users to specify their fitness goals, preferences, and other details to create a tailored workout routine.

 ## Features

+-   **Gemini API Integration:**
+    -   Utilizes the Google Gemini API to generate custom workout plans based on user inputs.
+    -   Handles API requests and responses for seamless plan generation.
+-   **User Input Collection:**
+    -   Collects user details like fitness level, preferred workout type, and available equipment through a step-by-step modal flow.
+    -   Provides various input fields for detailed preference settings.
+-   **Workout Plan Display:**
+    -   Presents the generated workout plan in a clear and organized format.
+    -   Potentially includes details such as exercise names, sets, reps, rest times, and durations.
 -   **Firebase Authentication:**
     -   User registration and login with email and password.
     -   User logout.
     -   Password change functionality.
     -   Handles various authentication errors such as invalid credentials and duplicate emails.
 -   **Firestore Integration:**
-    -   Saves and retrieves user details (nickname, gender, birthdate, etc.) from Firestore.
+    -   Saves and retrieves user details (nickname, gender, birthdate, etc.) and potentially workout plans to Firestore.
     -   Handles asynchronous data updates and state management for user data.
--   **Modal-Based User Details Collection:**
-    -   A modal-based flow for collecting user details step-by-step.
-    -   Includes various input fields like nickname, gender, date of birth, height/weight, body fat percentage, main goal, preferred places, activity level, and fitness level.
 -    **Navigation Management:**
     -   Uses Expo Router for navigation.
     -   Handles initial navigation after authentication and after the user fills the details for the first time.
     -   Prevents race conditions that can lead to incorrect navigation.
 -    **Asynchronous State Management:**
     -   Implements React's `useEffect` hook with a carefully managed dependency array to handle asynchronous state updates in the `AuthContextProvider`.
     -   The use of a boolean `initialCheckDone` state to run the `checkInitializationStatus` only once after the user initially enters details.
+-   **Responsive UI:**
+    -  The UI is created using react native elements and responsive-screen

 ## Key Components